 - physical therapy

-- light therapy (phototherapy UV1) and nitroglycerin ointment for localized areas of tightening of the skin
+- nitroglycerin ointment to treat localized areas of tightening of the skin

 You can make lifestyle changes to stay healthy with scleroderma, such as avoiding smoking cigarettes, remaining physically active, and avoiding foods that trigger heartburn.

 Some people with SS experience a progression of their symptoms.
 Complications can include: